 Git is a popular source revision control system.
-GitForce is one of the visual front-ends for the git command line tool.
-GitForce runs on both Windows and Linux.
+GitForce is a visual front-end for the git command line tool which runs on both Windows and Linux.
 It is designed to be easy and intuitive to use and yet powerful enough so you don't need to use a command line git.